Skip to main content

 This is not "everything should be organic."
 The organic/inorganic taxonomy exists to make the choice visible.
 Many use cases are best served by simple, predictable, zero-overhead inorganic structures.
 An organic is justified when the workload characteristics match the organic's strengths: long-lived data, non-uniform access, structural relationships, or resilience requirements.

-11. The Research Program
+11. Research Agenda

-The Mutuus research program proceeds on three fronts:
+The research agenda proceeds on three fronts:

 Expanding the organic catalog.
 Three organics have completed Phase 5 evaluation (Nacre Array, Diatom Bitmap, Mycelial Cache).
 A fourth, Waggle Convergence (multi-source signal aggregation inspired by honeybee waggle dances), is in early evaluation.
 Additional candidates address classical structures not yet covered: B-tree indexes, LSM-tree stores, graph routers, priority queues.
-Each candidate enters the 7-phase evaluation gauntlet, and most will not survive.
+Each candidate enters the seven-phase evaluation process, and most will not survive.
 We expect to abandon more candidates than we publish, and consider that healthy.

 Formalizing the metabolic tier.
 Eight metabolic strategies are cataloged, each mapping a biological energy-management behavior to a computational resource-management policy.
 The 5-phase evaluation process filters for strategies that formalize what production systems already do informally, and that fail safe when they fail.
 Metabolic evaluation requires real-world system mapping, not just theoretical analysis.